Orza

 Santander and De la Espriella's Victory

-Restrepo fulfills the classic role of the technical vice president in a strong-toned presidential ticket.
-Abelardo built his candidacy on confrontation, performativity, and a rhetorical repertoire that intensely activates his base but generates resistance in the median voter, especially in the business community, financial guilds, and urban professionals who share a rejection of Petrismo but distrust the lawyer's style.
-Restrepo, former Minister of Finance and former Minister of Commerce under Duque, translates that formula into the language that segment understands: macroeconomic analysis, budget management, dialogue with guilds, and governability.
-In a second round, where Cepeda will build the narrative of «Abelardo is an institutional risk,» Restrepo is the operational answer to that attack, as he is proof that behind the tone there is governing capacity.
-The cost is the Duque baggage, which the progressive bloc will exploit with data on inflation, debt, and failed tax reform.
-But that cost is manageable, since voters who oppose Duque are unlikely to vote for Abelardo.
-Restrepo legitimizes the electoral base, in view of a second round.
+Restrepo fulfills the classic function of the technical vice president in a strong-toned presidential ticket.
+Abelardo built his candidacy on confrontation, performativity, and a rhetorical repertoire that intensely activates his base but generates resistance in the median voter, especially among the business community, financial guilds, and urban professionals who share a rejection of Petrismo but distrust the lawyer's style.
+Restrepo, former Minister of Finance and former Minister of Commerce under Duque, translates that formula into the language that segment understands: macroeconomic analysis, budgetary management, dialogue with guilds, and governability.
+In a second round, where Cepeda will build the narrative that «Abelardo is an institutional risk,» Restrepo is the operational response to that attack, as he is proof that behind the tone lies governing capacity.
+The cost is the Duque liability, which the progressive bloc will exploit with data on inflation, debt, and failed tax reform.
+But that cost is manageable, as voters who oppose Duque are unlikely to vote for Abelardo.
+Restrepo legitimizes the electoral base for a second round.

 08